A248/LibertyBans/docs/Detailed-Comparison-to-AdvancedBan.md

 AdvancedBan, like other ban plugins, uses VARCHAR columns for storing UUIDs and IP addresses.
 This is equivalent to storing the string representation of UUIDs and IP addresses.

 LibertyBans uses BINARY column types in order to reduce storage space.
 This means only the necessary bytes of the UUIDs and IP addresses are stored.
 The actual difference is small, but not negligible.

-## Database Drivers

-AdvancedBan uses the server's MySQL Connector-J driver.
-Other plugins do this as well.
-However, on some server versions, the Connector-J driver version is very old, with bugs which are fixed in later versions.

-LibertyBans uses a modern MariaDB-Connector version, which is compatible with MySQL and MariaDB and does not have the bugs present from ancient Connector-J versions.

 ## UTF-8 Encoding